"Beyond Hearts and Minds"

 Sasuke withdrew his left hand, and raised it in front of him.
 An open book appeared, and Sasuke found himself browsing it, studying the details of demons while the formalized gossip went on.

-"Next lord of inquiry," one voice bellowed, "Kokugami."
+"Next lord of inquiry," one voice bellowed, "Kurogami."

 Sasuke let the book disappear.
 Finally, a review of his acting performance.

-"There's nothing that looks odd about Kokugami, save his previous status as a servant," said Suisei.
+"There's nothing that looks odd about Kurogami, save his previous status as a servant," said Suisei.

-"It's not Kokugami who is suspicious.
+"It's not Kurogami who is suspicious.
 It's his wife, Sakurako."
 One of the generals was speaking.
 "She reminds me of a particular warrior."

 A muscle in Sasuke's leg was beginning to pull.

-"It was last fall's public ninja examinations.
+"It was the public ninja examinations, last fall.
 There was a woman-ninja with the name of Sakura."

 Sasuke's mouth grew tight.
 The conversation could only grow worse.